This is from Wikipedia and an interesting take on styles.

 Bluegrass music is a form of American roots music, and a related genre of country music.
 Influenced by the music of Appalachia, Bluegrass has mixed roots in Irish, Scottish, Welsh, and English traditional music, and was also later influenced by the music of African-Americans through incorporation of jazz elements.

-Bluegrass songs are typically up-tempo and in cut time.
+Bluegrass songs are typically up-tempo and in Cut Time .

 As far as strumming on the guitar is's a bass note chord bass note chord.
 On ukulele it needs to be simulated as there are no real bass notes on a ukulele.
 So the strum is more like what is done on the mandolin.
 On mandolin a player will do a shorter stroke on beats one and three on the lower strings in a more staccato style and a fuller chord on beats two and four.
 This gives the illusion of the bass note chord style.
 Think Boom, Chick, Boom, Chick.
 Bluegrass can also be performed fingerstyle using the alternating thumb style with the thumb plucking a single note and the finger pinching or strumming multiple strings.
+THis really points to the low string four tuning to get close to playing in the Bluegrass style.

 Blues are at the heart of all American music. be it Rock, Country, Folk, Pop or Jazz.
 There is a blues component and influence that can be found in all those styles.